 by Stephanie Margolis, R.D.

 We all need a boost sometimes.
-Whether it’s that emotional boost you get when your kid hugs you after a hard day.
-That physical boost you get when you’ve been doing a workout and realize you’re making progress.
-Or the nutritional boost you get by adding certain foods to your diet.
-It is the later in this list that we are going to tackle here — supplements.
+Whether it’s that emotional boost you get when your kid hugs you after a hard day, the physical boost you get when you’ve been doing a workout and realize you’re making progress, or the nutritional boost you get by adding certain foods to your diet.
+The latter is what we’re going to tackle here — supplements.

-This is the true superstar of the coconut oil revolution.
 You may remember when you started seeing coconut oil touted for its health benefits and weight management success stories.
-When we dive into those studies it was this Medium Chain Triglyceride that was to congratulate.
+When we dive into the studies, we see that medium chain triglycerides (MCTs) are the real superstar.

-A little background.
-Triglycerides are another way of saying fatty acids, and there are many types of triglycerides out there.
-We classify them based on the number of carbon atoms, so we have short chain fatty acids (with less than 6 carbons), medium chain fatty acids (with 6–12 carbons), long chain fatty acids (13–21 carbons), and very long chain fatty acids (carbons in excess of 22).
+A little background: Triglycerides are another way of saying fatty acids, and there are many types of triglycerides.
+We classify them based on the number of carbon atoms: short chain fatty acids (with less than 6 carbons), medium chain fatty acids (with 6–12 carbons), long chain fatty acids (13–21 carbons), and very long chain fatty acids (carbons in excess of 22).
 In our food supply, long chain fatty acids are the most common because they encompass polyunsaturated fats, saturated fats, and omega-3 fatty acids.

-As a kid we couldn’t get away from the “chi-chi-chi pets” and I know it was on my Christmas list!
+As a kid we couldn’t get away from the “chi-chi-chia” pets, and I know it was on my Christmas list!
 Now we are looking at those chi-chi-chia seeds for a whole other reason.
 Chia seeds are considered a functional food, meaning they offer benefits beyond their nutritional value.
-These little seeds are known to help decrease cholesterol, improve gut health, reduce your appetite, help maintain a healthy weight, decrease triglyceride levels, and improve your blood sugar levels (especially for those with Type 2 Diabetes).
-The reason these are so powerful is found when we zoom in on its nutrition facts.
+These little seeds are known to help decrease cholesterol, improve gut health, reduce your appetite, help maintain a healthy weight, decrease triglyceride levels, and improve your blood sugar levels (especially for those with type 2 diabetes).
+The reason these are so powerful is found when we zoom in on the nutrition facts.

 In just 2 tablespoons of chia seeds we find:

-Extra good news: you can eat it anyway it comes.
-Chia seeds have a soft shell so you can enjoy whole or ground — as opposed to flaxseeds which have a hard-outer shell so are more bioavailable when they are ground or in oil form.
-So, sprinkle on your cereal, add to baking or other dishes, and enjoy some chia pudding!
+Extra good news: they are easy to eat.
+Chia seeds have a soft shell so you can enjoy whole or ground — as opposed to flaxseeds, which have a hard outer shell so are more bioavailable when they are ground or in oil form.
+So, sprinkle on your cereal, add to baking, toss in a smoothie, or enjoy some chia pudding!

 This supplement is widely popular and often endorsed for promoting great skin and hair.
-There are many studies that back up this idea but the biochemistry behind it is more complex.
+There are many studies that support this claim, but the biochemistry behind it is more complex.
 Collagen is the main component of various connective tissues in the body from your skin and hair, to your joints and cartilage.
-Your body naturally produces collagen every day, however, over time that production slows down.
-To help boost collagen production a form of hydrolyzed collagen aka: collagen peptides can help (whole collagen cannot be absorbed by the body).
+Your body naturally produces collagen every day; however, over time that production slows down.
+To help boost collagen production, a form of hydrolyzed collagen (aka collagen peptides) can help (whole collagen cannot be absorbed by the body).

-Bottom Line: If you are looking to add micro-boosts to your diet, MCTs, chia seeds, and collagen can be a great place to start.
-Add these things while keeping the focus of your lifestyle on whole foods and moving your body for best results.
+Bottom line: If you are looking to add micro-boosts to your diet, supplements have their place.
+Add these things while keeping your focus on whole foods and moving your body for best results.